 Winter Jasmine Care

 Plants need regular moisture, especially in summer.
 Place mulch around the root zone to conserve moisture and prevent weeds.

 Fertilize winter jasmine in spring after the blooms have faded.

 For vertical growth, remove the side shoots when the plant is young.
-Every few years as the stems turn brown and flower production declines, trim after blooming to just a few inches above the ground.
+Every few years as the stems turn brown and flower production declines, trim after blooming to just a few inches (7.5 to 15 cm.) above the ground.
 The stems will quickly reestablish themselves and growth will be tighter and less leggy with more blooms.

 Now that you know how to grow winter jasmine, you can use this pretty, easy-to-grow plant to spice up your winter landscape.